Microbiology (MB)

 MB 456, MICROBIAL BIOTECHNOLOGY, 3 Credits

-Describes and analyzes the use of microorganisms as tools in everyday applications, in genetic engineering, and in medical, industrial, agricultural, and environmental processes.
-Provides an interdisciplinary introduction to the field, including current topics such as CRISPR, synthetic biology, biofuels and vaccines.
+Provides an interdisciplinary introduction to the field of biotechnology, focusing on the use of microorganisms as tools in everyday applications, in genetic engineering, and in medical, industrial, agricultural, and environmental processes.
+Covers current topics such as CRISPR, systems and synthetic biology, biofuels and vaccines.
+Includes excursions into general plant, animal, and medical biotechnology, as well as the biotechnology workforce, regulations and ethics.

 Prerequisite: MB 302 with D- or better or MB 302H with D- or better or BI 221 with D- or better or BI 221H with D- or better or BB 314 with D- or better or BB 314H with D- or better or BB 331 with D- or better or BB 450 with D- or better or BEE 362 with D- or better